 Throughout her career Sarah has supported parents, children, and families with mental health and parenting concerns.
 Clients are able to share their experiences in an open, casual, and non-judgmental space, and Sarah tailors treatment goals and interventions to her clients’ individual needs.
 Sarah has met individually with parents to process and validate their emotions and develop plans to cope with their children’s and their own mental health challenges.
 Sarah has also facilitated an evidence-based parenting group to support parents in understanding and managing their children’s mental health concerns.
 Sarah uses an eclectic approach influenced by cognitive behavioural therapy (CBT), mindfulness, narrative therapy, motivational interviewing, emotion-focused family therapy (EFFT), and attachment- and trauma-informed lenses.
 Sarah is also a peer support volunteer at Sunnybrook Hospital’s Pregnancy and Infant Loss (PAIL) network.

 Sarah earned her Master of Social Work from Wurzweiler School of Social Work at Yeshiva University in 2015.
-She is a member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and the Ontario Association of Social Workers (OASW).
-Sarah has also completed advanced training through Postpartum Support International.
+She is a member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW), the Ontario Association of Social Workers (OASW), and is a Certified Perinatal Mental Health Professional through Postpartum Support International.